gardener/gardener/docs/extensions/overview.md

 (Please note for this special example: The Kubernetes community is also working on making the `kube-controller-manager` provider-independent.
 However, there will most probably be still components other than the `kube-controller-manager` which need to be adapted by extensions.)

-If you are interested in writing an extension, or generally in digging deeper to find out the nitty-gritty details of the extension concepts please read [GEP-1](../proposals/01-extensibility.md).
+If you are interested in writing an extension, or generally in digging deeper to find out the nitty-gritty details of the extension concepts, please read [GEP-1](../proposals/01-extensibility.md).
 We are truly looking forward to your feedback!

-## Current status
+## Current Status

 Meanwhile, the out-of-tree extension architecture of Gardener is in place and has been productively validated.
-We are tracking all internal and external extensions of Gardener in the repo: [Gardener Extensions Library](https://github.com/gardener/gardener/tree/master/extensions#known-extension-implementations).
+We are tracking all internal and external extensions of Gardener in the [Gardener Extensions Library](../../extensions#known-extension-implementations) repo.